Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 Selenium is an important mineral, a synergist of iodine and important in detoxification processes.
 If you live in selenium-poor areas (Europe!) you can comfortably supplement selenium naturally by consuming 1-2 Brazil nuts a day!
 A few nuts typically contain enough selenium to meet your daily requirement.
 However, selenium content in Brazil nuts vary, depending on the selenium content of the soil.
 Therefore try to access Brazil nuts with their selenium content labeled on the package.

-Grass juice powder – as often mentioned by the raw diet expert Don Bennett – is a functional food to get the mineral nutrition that is decreased in foods and fruits due to soil depletion.
+Moringa leaf powder or grass juice powder are green functional foods that get mineral nutrition that is decreased in today’s cultivated foods and fruits due to soil depletion.
 It is important to get grass juice powder, not powdered grass, as we cannot digest greens as efficiently to extract the nutrition.
 And in organic quality.
 Make sure to increase the amount to a few spoons daily!
 The less tropical, ripe, high-quality fruits you can get your hands on, the more important to supplement extra minerals in a natural, bio-available way!

 Magnesium is found less in food plants today than it used to.
 While we consume less with food, the body’s requirements rise in our modern polluted environment, which requires increased detoxification activity!
 Calcium is a pH buffering mineral, which has been frequently reported to be in short supply during transition, because the body uses more than it naturally would.